 Sure, there are flaws all over the place.
-The acting from Shaq is pretty wooden, although there are a couple of little in-jokes about how lousy he’s always been at free-throws.
+The acting from Shaq is pretty wooden, although there are a couple of little in-jokes about how lousy he’s always been at free throws.
 The plot is weak, the dialogue generally woeful and the action scenes have everything except for action.
 It’s hampered by its low budget – given only about an eighth of the budget of Batman & Robin, made that same year – and what seems to be a lack of vision for what it could be.

-Still, the Steel movie means well and was made with the best of intentions (even from Shaq himself).
+Still, the Steel movie means well and was made with the best of intentions (even by Shaq himself).
 It’s a fun, feel-good, inoffensive superhero film with a moral that, if you’re good to others, others will repay your kindness in turn.
 He’s the nicest superhero out there and a good role model for kids (he even respects his grandma).
 His partner Sparks is a good representative for the disabled, very much as Oracle was for Batman, who doesn’t just hang around on the sidelines giving Steel information and building the suit but even gets involved in the action.

 There’s also a rather thumping theme tune from Quincy Jones, despite it being set over a bland intro sequence of molten steel being poured which seems to go on forever.

-There are good points, and watching it again now Steel is actually not a bad little superhero film in its own right.
+There are good points, and after watching it again now Steel is actually not a bad little superhero film in its own right.
 It isn’t a blockbuster spectacular, but it’s aged better than some of its bigger-budget counterparts and could be a lot worse.
 But think about this… what could it have been?

 With a little more work on making the suit look better, he could have been DC’s Iron Man over a decade early.
 If they’d stuck closer to the comic book origins, Shaq’s Steel movie could have been a proper introductory film into the DC Extended Universe, without even needing to focus on Superman properly.
 Just knowing the Man of Steel exists would have been enough.
 The villain in this is an arms manufacturer and dealer… and that worked for both Iron Man and Iron Man 2.